ExpertPhotography

 What Is Experimental Photography?

-Experimental photography is using your camera or post-processing in a non-traditional way.
+Experimental photography comes from using your camera or post-processing in a non-traditional way.
 It’s about taking your photographs beyond the norm to create unique art pieces.
 The sky’s the limit when it comes to experimental photography.
-It’s all about having fun and making crazy images!
+It’s all about having fun and making crazy images.
 There’s no way you can go wrong.

 Searching for “experimental photography” or “experimental portraiture” online will blow your mind with beautiful, disturbing images.
 Some images take a great deal of technical knowledge to achieve.
 Beginner photographers can also accomplish amazing experimental photography if they have a vision.